juanakira/german-gap-app/README.md

 ## Usage

+### Gap Text Exercises

 1. Select a text from the dropdown menu
 2. Choose an exercise mode (Teil 1 or Teil 2)
 3. Fill in the gaps by selecting words from the dropdown options
 4. Click "Check Answers" to see your score and feedback
 5. Click "Reset/New Exercise" to start over with a new set of gaps

+### Multiple-Choice Quiz

+1. Select a category or "All Categories"
+2. Choose the number of questions (5, 10, 20, or all)
+3. Optionally enable "Shuffle Answers" for randomized answer options
+4. Select your answers for each question
+5. Click "Check Answers" to see your score and explanations for incorrect answers
+6. Click "New Questions" to generate a new set of quiz questions

+### Glossary

-6. Click "View Glossary" to see a comprehensive list of important vocabulary with Spanish translations
+1. Click "View Glossary" to see a comprehensive list of important vocabulary
+2. Filter by text or search terms
+3. Spanish translations are provided for each German term

 ## Educational Context